Did you get into freelance writing for the freedom?

 Lots of hanging out on Facebook often follows.

-I know writers who, a year or two after quitting to freelance, are still asking me for tips on how they can finally manage to get focused and start really doing this freelance writing thing, already!
+I know writers who, a year or two after quitting to freelance, are still asking me for tips on how to make money writing and whether they can finally manage to get focused and start really doing this freelance writing thing, already!

 Tip: Begin by getting dressed for work.